melahn/helm-chartmap/README.md

   * The maximum amount of time to wait (in seconds) for a helm command to complete.
 This is rarely, if ever needed, and is intended for cases where a helm chart is very complex, and the helm update dependency command may take a long time because of machine or network constraints.
 If the number is not greater than zero, a detault of 600 seconds is used.
 * *switches*
   * V1.1.x and V1.1.0
-    * An array containing the following boolean values
+    * An array containing the following three boolean values
       * *switches[0]* *generate*
         * When *true*, an image file is generated from the PlantUML file (if any). (default *false*)
       * *switches[1]* *refresh*